chron/outpost18/README.md

 1. Remove gameId from local storage once a game finishes?
 1. Filter visible state to only what players should be able to see
-1. Game lobby / join code
 1. Complicated function abilities
 1. Use localStorage or something in dev mode instead of Fauna - and dev Pusher environment too!
 1. Move `cards` out of the context since it never changes?
 1. Undo and "are you sure?" warnings
 1. Event log?
 1. Tooltips and viewing the contents of the discard pile
+1. Public/private flag for games and a lobby screen listing public `waiting` ones.
 1. Error handling, probably a React ErrorBoundary?
 1. Card art, human-friendly text, and layout
 1. Animations!